 The Aryan peoples began to move into northwest India from Central Asia about 1500 BCE, eventually settling in the wide plains of the Ganges River.
 Their legacy includes the Sanskrit language and a large corpus of religious hymns and poems called the Vedas.
 Vedic ritual life focused around the fire altar, with rites of offerings to the gods for well-being.
 Their four classes—priests, kings, merchants, and servants—became the basis of India’s social system of castes.

 The Hindu tradition also reflects the diversity of India’s distinctive regional cultures, each with its own language and traditions.
-One broad grouping of languages is those of Indo-European origin, related to the classical Sanskrit of the Aryans.
+One broad grouping of languages is of Indo-European origin, related to the classical Sanskrit of the Aryans.
 Its modern vernacular derivatives include Bengali in the northeast, Punjabi in the northwest, Oriya on the east coast, Marathi and Gujarati on the west coast, and Hindi across the heartland of north and central India.
 These languages are closer in structure to their cousin, English, than to the Dravidian languages of south India: Telugu, Tamil, Kannada, and Malayalam.

 People speaking, singing, and writing all these regional languages have made their own distinctive contributions to the texture and color of the Hindu fabric.
 In the 20th and 21st centuries, these regional religious traditions have been traveling with Hindu immigrants to America.